 In each course there is a published assessment schedule.
-This is a schedule of generally 4 tasks (including examinations).
 Students will be notified of each assessment event by an Assessment Task Notification, which will include:

-- date and time due

-- the weighting of the assessment
+- date and time due - the weighting of the assessment

 - syllabus outcomes to be assessed

 - a description of the task requirements

 - marking criteria and/or marking guidelines

 - any special arrangements required.